shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Algorithms/Floyds Algorithm.md

 - cmsc351
 ---

-Given a directed, weighted, simple, and connected graph, how can we find the shortest path between **any two pairs of vertices**?
+**Problem**: Given a directed, weighted, simple, and connected graph, how can we find the shortest path between **any two pairs of vertices**?

 # Intuition
 Consider the following graph.